Personal Information About David Warner

 David set the record for the fastest KFC Big Bash tournament, he scored fifty off 18 balls in the match against Tasmania.
 David was the captain for the Sydney Thunders in the new Big Bash League and he scored 102 off 51 balls, he also holds the records of most 6s in the Big Bash League.
 In English Domestic Cricket, he has also played for the English Country Champions Durham in 2009.

-In November 2015, Warner achieved the rare feat (Third cricketer ever) in the history of the Test cricket to made centuries in both innings of a single Test games 3 times.
+In November 2015, Warner achieved the rare feat (Third cricketer ever) in the history of the Test cricket to made centuries in both innings of a single Test game 3 times.

 David Warner Personal Life